lauryndbrown/lauryndbrown.github.io/_posts/2017-06-08-creating-clouds-in-css.md

 series: CSS3 ART
 header: clouds.html
 ---

+Clouds are a lovely to adorn any website, but when lacking a graphic designer or the perfect image, why not create it yourself?

+## Prerequists (And other silly assumptions)
+I\'m assuming you understand HTML and CSS.
+More specifically, you have a grasp on how inheritance works in CSS.

 ## The Html
 For the cloud, only a single div is necessary.
 We give it the class cloud so that it is easy to reference in the css.
 So, the HTML is very simple here.